LouDnl/USBSID-Pico/README.md

 # Firmware
 See the [releases page](https://github.com/LouDnl/USBSID-Pico/releases) for more information on what's changed and previous releases.

+**WARNING!** Whenever the embedded USBSID-Player or Cynthcart is used, the Pico MCU is overclocked to 250MHz, regardless of Pico type (rp2040 or rp2350).
+Passive cooling _might/could_ be needed.

 ### Configuring your board's firmware
 Use the new official [USBSID-Configtool](https://github.com/LouDnl/USBSID-Configtool) to configure your board.
 Downloads are available in the [releases](https://github.com/LouDnl/USBSID-Configtool/releases) section of the tools githubpage.